RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 **(3) Preservation: It can preserve origin radiometric information as much as possible.**

-**(4) Automation: It fulfills the automatic sharpening process during the radiometic correction of raw satellite images in the satellite ground station.**
+**(4) Automation: It fulfills the automatic sharpening process during the radiometic correction of raw satellite images in the Satellite Ground Station System.**

 ## 2. Results Presentation